Chino Roces Avenue

 Chino Roces Avenue, formerly known as (and still commonly referred to as) Pasong Tamo, is a prominent north–south road in Makati and Taguig, Metro Manila, Philippines.
 It runs 5.80 km from Olympia and Tejeros to Fort Bonifacio.
 The avenue is named after the Filipino journalist Joaquin "Chino" Roces.
 The fact that the avenue is the location of various media establishments influenced the renaming.

 Etymology

-The avenue is named after Joaquin "Chino" Roces, a journalist who founded The Manila Times and Associated Broadcasting Company (now TV5) and an opposition figure during the Marcos Sr. administration.
+The avenue is named after Joaquin "Chino" Roces, a journalist who founded The Manila Times and Associated Broadcasting Company (ABC, now TV5) and an opposition figure during the Marcos Sr. administration.
+The name was chosen because media establishments, including Philippines Free Press and ABC's first studios, were put up along the avenue, making it the most fitting place to honor Roces as a journalist.

 It is commonly known by its former name, Pasong Tamo, which may come from: